This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Internet Protocol Television (IPTV)

-5G, a priority for the Turkish Government, is attracting investments in the telecommunications market.
+5G, a GoT priority, is attracting investments in the telecommunications market.
 In 2019, the government allocated $5 billion of its ICT budget for this purpose.
-5G commercialization will not start until early 2021 and will have few subscribers its first year, but steady growth will follow.
-Operators will initially look to move consumers in the major cities of Izmir, Istanbul, Ankara and Antalya to 5G while 4G will remain prominent elsewhere.
-The primary industries of focus for 5G will be automotive, media & entertainment, energy, health and agriculture.
+5G commercialization will not start until early 2022.
+Operators will initially look to implement 5G service in the major cities of Izmir, Istanbul, Ankara, and Antalya while 4G will remain prominent elsewhere.
+The primary industries of focus for 5G will be automotive, media & entertainment, energy, health, and agriculture.

-The Information and Communication Technologies Authority (BTK), the authority and main entity leading 5G efforts in Turkey, formed the ‘New Generation Mobile Communication Technologies Turkey (5GTR) Forum’, comprised of government, universities, manufacturers, operators and NGOs, to provide a platform for meeting 5G requirements in the market.
+The authority and main entity leading 5G efforts in Turkey, the Information and Communication Technologies Authority (BTK), established the ‘New Generation Mobile Communication Technologies Turkey (5GTR) Forum’, comprised of government, universities, manufacturers, operators, and NGOs, to provide a platform for meeting 5G requirements in the market.
 A goal is to enhance localization and collaboration among vertical sectors.
-Private companies and associations such as Ericsson, Huawei, ZTE, Vestel, Vodafone, Turkcell, Turk Telekom, Ulak Communication, the Telecommunications Businessmen Association and the Technology Development Foundation of Turkey, participate in working groups.
+Private companies and associations such as Ericsson, Huawei, ZTE, Vestel, Vodafone, Turkcell, Turk Telekom, Ulak Communication, the Telecommunications Businessmen Association, and the Technology Development Foundation of Turkey, participate in working groups.

-Fiber optic solutions are gaining market access as Turk Telekom, TTNet and other ISPs make infrastructure investments.
+Fiber optic solutions providers are gaining market access as Turk Telekom, TTNet, and other ISPs make infrastructure investments.
 Turkey’s regulator is also keen to ensure greater broadband access as stated in its 2019-2023 strategic plan.
-The broadband market currently has 16 million subscriptions, but this is expected to climb to 23 million within 10 years.
+The broadband market currently has 17.2 million subscriptions, but this is expected to climb to 23 million within 10 years.

-Network security against attack and viruses, email and web security, cyber governance, identity and certificate governance, mobile security, system security, data and application security are the top priorities in the market.
+Network security against attack and viruses, email and web security, cyber governance, identity and certificate governance, mobile security, system security, data, and application security are top priorities.
 The government has increased expenditures on hardware and software to battle cyber threats.
 To implement these defenses, BTK, the Ministry of Transport and Infrastructure, Ministry of Justice and Interior, the Turkish National Police, and the Turkish military will continue to update their cybersecurity technologies.
-The Ministry of Transport and infrastructure formed SOMEs (Cyber Incident Response Teams), which are present within all state organizations and institutions to protect them from cyber-attacks.
+The Ministry of Transport and infrastructure formed Cyber Incident Response Teams (SOMEs), which are present within all state organizations and institutions to protect them from cyber-attacks.

-The young population of Turkey continues to drive sales of PCs, tablets, cell phones, consumer electronics, and cellular voice and data services.
-The audiovisual market is expected to rise further as smart buildings are constructed with audiovisual and control room installations and support entertainment consumer goods and services such as IPTV.
+Turkey’s young population continues to drive sales of PCs, tablets, cell phones, and consumer electronics, as well as cellular voice and data services.
+The audiovisual market is expected to rise further.
 The application of new emerging technologies such as Machine-to-Machine (M2M) connections, AI, blockchain and robotics will also continue to grow, underpinned by the development IoT and Industry 4.0.